 The results of individual monitoring events are presented and discussed in the quarterly groundwater monitoring reports (HGC, 2006d, 2007a, 2007b, and 2007c).
 The results of regional monitoring in the third quarter 2007 are used to illustrate sulfate concentration and water elevation trends because they are the most complete and exhibit the same general trends observed in the previous monitoring events.
-Figures 4 and 5 show sulfate concentration and groundwater elevation data for the third quarter of 2007 (HGC, 2007c) augmented with data for newly installed wells (Section 2.2.4).
+Figures 4 and 5 show sulfate concentration and groundwater elevation data for the third quarter of 2007 (HGC, 2007c).
+Data from the newly installed wells (Section 2.2.4) allows the extent of the sulfate plume and the details of groundwater elevations to be better defined than they were for previous sampling events.
 Sulfate concentration and water elevation maps for the first quarter of 2007 (HGC, 2007a and 2007b) are contained in Appendix B for comparison.